Includes airfare, hotel, tours, baggage handling, transfers, and more!

 Airport transfers are included as part of your Enrichment Journey.
 Local representatives will advise you of the departure time from your hotel the night before departure.
 Generally speaking, arrangements have been made to have you at the airport approximately three hours in advance of departure, though this may vary depending on local circumstances.
 At the end of the cruise, an airport transfer will also be provided.
 Please advise your Personal Vacation Manager if you do not require transfer arrangements at the time of booking your Journey.

-Your identification is one of the most important things you will be carrying on your trip.
-Passports are required upon entry into Japan and subsequent countries.
 Have your passport and visas ready and available at all checkpoints.
 Scan and copy these documents to print out.
-It is advisable that you e-mail these documents to yourself and someone back home, in the event anything is misplaced.
-It may also be worth bringing an international ID or license.
+It is recommended that you e-mail a copy to yourself and someone back home in the event these documents are misplaced.
+Also, it may be worth bringing an international ID or license.

 Passport and Visa